-How channels killed marketing campaign management (and how to fix it)
+How channels killed the role of marketing campaign manager (and how to fix it)

 Consider a few of the key marketing channels: TV, Radio, Print, Billboard, Digital Advertising, Social Media, Events.
 The tools, skills, consultants, platforms, reports, and so on, that are needed to orchestrate and run these campaigns are disparate.

-In the previous section, we talked about the sibling relationship between messaging, audience, activities, investments, and channels to organize a campaign.
+In the previous section, we talked about the sibling relationship between messaging, audience, activities, investments, and channels to organize and manage marketing campaigns.
 Yet, in this channel-oriented structure, we find investments and activities organized around channels.
 In such a team, individual performance is likely to be managed by the performance of their channel.
 The individual is going to be focused first and foremost on the performance of their channel.
 They will want to preserve funds to be spent in that channel.
 And they will need to be able to report analytically on how that channel is performing.

 These are all good things to measure, but they are micro-level measurements.
 They do not tell the company whether their marketing campaigns are successful or not.
-They do not speak to which campaigns are more effective than others.
+They do not speak to how effective marketing campaigns are.

 Due to the channel-oriented structure and budget allocation in most organizations, the hierarchy in a channel-biased environment looks more like this:

 Channels have organizational ascendancy, and audience and messaging are relative afterthoughts.
 Or, the audience and the message are managed within the channel, leading to disparate strategies channel by channel.
-Campaigns are not true campaigns in this model.
-They are subordinate to the channel, which (1) decreases the likelihood the campaign will achieve its goals (2) obfuscates campaign-level measurement.
+Marketing campaigns are not true campaigns in this model.
+They are subordinate to the channel, which:

 The time has come to reintroduce strategic marketing campaign management into the organization.